 For current, past, and prospective clients

-The law firm of Cory & Hurley Law Group, P.L., will end as of December 31, 2021, and the two attorneys will be operating their own separate, independent law practices.
+As of December 31, 2021, the law partnership of Cory & Hurley Law Group ended, and David Cory and Richard Hurley now operate their own separate, independent law practices.
 Please contact your lawyer (either David Cory or Richard Hurley) directly for details about this and for your options going forward.
-Current clients will receive a letter soon on this.
+Current clients were sent a letter on this.